ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

   <figcaption>coverage/index.html</figcaption>
 </figure>

-The final project structure looks like this:
+The final project structure should look like this:
 ```
 ├── coverage
 │   ├── ruby-3.0.7